 Sometimes your mattress is beyond saving.
 It’s lived its life and supported your back.
 Now it’s done.
 Now what?
 You have some options to weigh.
-Let’s just hope that you’re not going to dump that mattress on the street, in an alley or heaven forbid, on the side of the road.
-So many mattresses end up on the sides of the freeway, abandoned for someone else to clean up.
+Let’s hope you’re not going to dump that mattress on the street, in an alley, or heaven forbid, on the side of the road.
+So many mattresses end up on the side of the freeway, abandoned for someone else to clean up.

 Don’t be that person!